 My mother’s constant reminder to keep my “head in the books” must have really worked, because our next journey as a family took us to Columbus, Ohio, where I pursued and received a master’s degree in educational administration, a law degree and a Ph.D. in Educational Administration from The Ohio State University.

-To provide for our family during that time, I held four jobs: teaching high school math; waiting tables at Outback Steakhouse; working at a local law firm; and performing research for one of my professors.
-Berna held three jobs of her own.
-She clerked for a judge, sold clothes at Marshall Field's, and edited articles for a legal publication.
+To provide for our family during that time, I held five jobs: teaching high school math; waiting tables at Outback Steakhouse; working at a local law firm; and performing research for two different professors.
+Berna held four jobs of her own.
+She clerked for a judge, sold clothes at Marshall Field's, served as a mediator and edited articles for a legal publication.
 Berna and I reflect on these days often, because they taught us so much about hard work and perseverance.

 It could have been easy for a kid like me in the neighborhood I grew up in to fall through the cracks, to become just another statistic.
 The commitment of my mother, the endless support of my wife, and programs like “Project Upward Bound” helped me manage to seize opportunities that came my way.
 It also made me realize the importance of having champions in my corner.